JeyZhang/MyHexo/source/_posts/cnn-apply-on-modelling-sentence.md

 > He H, Gimpel K, Lin J. Multi-perspective sentence similarity modeling with convolutional neural networks[C]//Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing.
 2015: 1576-1586.

+> Wenpeng Yin, Hinrich Schütze.
+Convolutional Neural Network for Paraphrase Identification.
+The 2015 Conference of the North American Chapter of the Association for Computational Linguistics

 > Zhang Y, Wallace B. A Sensitivity Analysis of (and Practitioners' Guide to) Convolutional Neural Networks for Sentence Classification[J]. arXiv preprint arXiv:1510.03820, 2015.